Rene d'Harnoncourt

 René d'Harnoncourt (May 17, 1901 – August 13, 1968) was an Austrian-born American art curator.
-He was Director of the Museum of Modern Art, New York, from 1949 to 1967.
+He was director of the Museum of Modern Art, New York, from 1949 to 1967.

 Background

-Of Austrian, Czech, and French descent, Count Rene d'Harnoncourt was born in Vienna, Austria, the son of Count Hubert d'Harnoncourt and his wife, the former Julie Mittrowsky.
+Count Rene d'Harnoncourt was born on May 17, 1901, in Vienna, Austria of Austrian, Czech, and French descent.
+He was the son of Count Hubert d'Harnoncourt and his wife, the former Julie Mittrowsky.
 Although he showed an interest in art as a child, he received a technical education.
 After his family suffered severe financial losses, he moved to Paris in 1924, and went to Mexico in 1926.
 D'Harnoncourt initially eked out a minimal living as a commercial artist, but quickly acquired a reputation for his knowledgeable advice to American antique collectors.